ranjotdharni/chemistreams-2.0/README.md

 ### View Group Members

-Click the *View Members* button under the Group Chat name to see all the recipients in the current chat.
+Click the *View Members* button under the Group Chat name to see all the recipients in the current Chat.

 ![View Members Screenshot][viewMembersScreenshot]